-Focus on Compressed Air Systems
+Optimizing Compressed Air Systems

-|Roderick Smith is the co-Publisher of Compressed Air Best Practices® Magazine.
+|Roderick Smith is the Co-Publisher of Compressed Air Best Practices® magazine.
 Mr. Smith worked as an executive in the compressed air industry from 1992 to 2006.
-Seven of those years were based in Spain and Germany.
-Mr. Smith serves as the Editor and Sales Manager for Compressed Air Best Practices® Magazine.
+Seven of those years were spent developing business in Spain and Germany.
+Mr. Smith serves as the Editor and Sales Manager of Compressed Air Best Practices® magazine.|

 |Roderick Smith - Publisher|